 Acclaimed novelist, Francisco Goldman will conduct a one-day workshop as part of our ICE Immersion Series.
 His book, The Art of Political Murder: Who Killed the Bishop? was selected a New York Times Notable Book.
 He is a collaborator for The New Yorker an the New York Times Magazine.
 Francisco Goldman will reflect about "auto-fiction" and ways to integrate biographical elements into a novel.
 This workshop will be held on September 28, 2017.
-Limited spots will be available and open for sign up starting August 1.
+Limited spots will be available.
+Sign up now.

 On our third ICE Immersion workshop, participants created a group of characters to express ideas regarding collectivity.